soffes/blog/published/2014-04-10-coins-for-android/coins-for-android.markdown

 ---
-title: Coins for Android
+tags:
+- product
-categories: product android
+- android
 ---

+# Coins for Android

 ==Yesterday, I released my first Android app, [Coins](http://getcoinsapp.com), that I built in a day.== I first [made Coins in a day](/coins) for iOS in December.
 It’s a simple app for seeing how much a certain amount of bitcoins are worth.